-The goal of exercise rehabilitation is to restore normal biomechanics resulting in decreased pain and improved performance.
+The goal of exercise rehabilitation is to restore your body’s normal biomechanics (function and movement), resulting in decreased pain and improved performance.
 We shouldn’t have to go through our day consciously reminding ourselves to “squeeze our core” or to “breathe into our bellies”.
 These are actions that should happen automatically.

-Mobility is your joint’s ability to move through a range of motion with no restrictions..
-Exercises focusing on mobility restore a full range of motion for a specified joint and often provide relief.
+Mobility is your joint’s ability to move through a range of motion with no restrictions.
+Exercises focusing on mobility restore a full range of motion for a specific joint and often provide relief.
 Chiropractic adjustments and manual therapy are effective at restoring joint mobility as well.

-At breathe we recommend specific exercises that focus on restoring mobility while also increasing stability therefore resulting in decreased pain and improved overall performance!
+At breathe we recommend specific exercises that focus on restoring mobility while also increasing stability.
+The results?
+Decreased pain and improved overall performance.